90 Follow-Up Email Subject Lines from Real Campaigns

 Subject: Following up about (Topic)

-As you can see, this line simply consists of three words and a variable, which means that you can adjust the field with any piece of information you might want to talk about.
+As you can see, these lines simply consists of a couple words and a variable, which means that you can adjust the field with any piece of information you might want to talk about.

 For example, if your first email talks about running an email marketing campaign, then you might want to give your prospect a very clear idea about the content of your email by referring to your topic – email marketing in this case – in your follow-up email subject line.